Skip to content

 Common PTIN WISP Mistakes That Expose Tax Preparers to Risk

-The most frequent compliance failure among PTIN holders is not the outright absence of a WISP — it is maintaining a WISP that exists only on paper, one that bears no relationship to how the practice actually operates.
+The most frequent compliance failure among PTIN holders is not the outright absence of a WISP — it is maintaining a plan that exists only on paper, one that bears no relationship to how the practice actually operates.
 IRS examiners and FTC investigators look for internal consistency: does the document describe the systems the preparer actually uses?
 Do the access control policies reflect who actually has system access?
 Are training records dated and retained?

 Using a Generic Template Without Customization

 Downloadable WISP templates are a valid starting point, but they must be customized to accurately reflect your specific tax software, network configuration, staff roles, and physical location.
 A WISP that references systems you do not use — or omits systems you do use — fails the basic compliance standard of being an accurate description of your security program.
-Our review of best WISP templates for accountants explains what thorough customization looks like in practice, and our accounting firm WISP template examples show how different practice types should approach the document.

 No Documented Risk Assessment